emitang/p4/readme.md

 http://p4.emilytang.me

 # Description
-Bar Buddy:
+Speakeasy: an online recipe book for cocktails.
+Users can create accounts and record their own recipes.
+All IBA-standard cocktails come preloaded.

 # Demo
-My demo is up on Jing screencast: http://screencast.com/t/e2pBJKSd0c9
+My demo is up on Jing screencast: http://screencast.com/t/CLaKuUbrsb

 # Details for Teaching Team